How to Think About Building AI Agents in Your Organisation

 With all the noise, it's easy to feel like you're behind.
 Especially if your organisation is early in its AI journey, it can be tempting to jump straight into the deep end and start asking: "What kind of agent should we build?"

-Even if your end goal is to build agentic AI into your organisation, I find that most teams benefit from hands-on experience with simpler, more practical applications first.
+Even if the end goal is to build agentic AI into your organisation, most teams benefit from hands-on experience with simpler, more practical applications first.
 This allows you to build capability, validate use cases, and lay the groundwork for more complex automation down the line.

 Here's a helpful progression I often recommend: